xsgb/op/README.md

 ## Installation

 ```
-sudo apt install fd-find fzf # Debian 10
+make deps    # prints required dependencies
+make install # the default PREFIX is ~/.local/bin
-cp op ~/.local/bin # or where you want it to be installed
+sudo make install PREFIX=/usr/local/bin # if you want to make it system-wide
 ```

 ## How to use it